-Traditionally, people always serve tea or coffee.
+Traditionally, people serve tea or coffee and soft drinks.
 But you can add wine, beer, champagne, punch, juices or mocktails.
 It’s best to have both alcoholic and non-alcoholic drinks because of kids and other guests who don’t take alcohol.
-For food, ditch an elaborate menu and go for simple snacks like sandwiches, cookies, chips and dips, macaroons, etc. However, if you are going big and want to organize something grand, you can serve a buffet meal.
+For food, ditch an elaborate menu and go for simple snacks like finger sandwiches, cookies, chips and dips, macaroons, etc. However, if you are going big and want to organize something grand, you can serve a buffet meal.
 Again, it’s a sip and see party, so just do whatever rocks your boat.

 Ideas for a Sip and See

 There are many ways to make your sip and see party cute and fun.
 Here are a few ideas: